Spectrum Analyzer Comparison: Keysight, Tektronix, Rigol

 Advertisement

-This article compares spectrum analyzers from three major manufacturers: Keysight, Tektronix, and Rigol.
-While oscilloscopes are great for time-domain signal measurement, they don’t provide the frequency insight needed for many RF applications.
+This article compares spectrum analyzers from three major manufacturers: Keysight, Tektronix, and Rigol and mentions unique benefits of spectrum analyzer over oscilloscope.
+While oscilloscopes are great for time domain signal measurement, they don’t provide the frequency insight needed for many RF applications.
 That’s where spectrum analyzers come in.

 Oscilloscopes represent signals in the time domain.
 To view signal characteristics in the frequency domain, a Fourier Transform is applied.
 This transform reveals the energy content of a waveform at different frequency points.
 Unlike an oscilloscope, which plots amplitude versus time, a spectrum analyzer plots power versus frequency.